r-lib/pkgdown/tests/testthat/_snaps/build-articles.md

       . <- data_articles_index(pkg)
     Condition
       Error:
       !
-1 vignette missing from index: "c" i Edit _pkgdown.yml to fix the problem.
+1 vignette missing from index: "c". i Edit _pkgdown.yml to fix the problem.

 # output is reproducible by default, i.e. 'seed' is respected